uktrade/iigb-beta-content/content/beta/industries/automotive/sub-sectors/research-and-development/sections/funding/en_US.md

 ---
-title: "Funding for automotive R&D in the UK"
+title: "Funding for automotive research and development in the UK"
 published: true
 ---
 ### Low carbon propulsion